 Aggravated Domestic Battery Defense Attorney in Chicago

 If you have been arrested for or charged with aggravated domestic battery, you are facing serious penalties.
-Aggravated domestic battery is more serious than regular domestic battery because it means someone has suffered severe bodily harm.
-Aggravated domestic battery is a felony offense.
-There are very few acceptable reasons that could justify the violent actions that lead to these charges.
+Aggravated domestic battery is more serious than regular domestic battery because it means someone has suffered severe bodily harm or it was alleged that strangulation was involved.
+Aggravated domestic battery is a felony offense and there are only a few acceptable defenses that can justify such a charge under the law.
 In some circumstances, the charges may have been the result of false allegations.
-However, even if you did do something terribly wrong, you have the right to a fair trial and legal representation.
+But in any event, if you’ve been charged with such an offense, you have the right to a fair trial and legal representation.

-Contact the Chicago Assault & Battery defense lawyers of Mitchell S. Sexner & Associates LLC today at (312) 644-0444 for a free consultation where we can go over the details of your case and give you an honest assessment of what we may be able to do to help.
+Contact the Chicago Assault & Battery defense lawyers of Mitchell S. Sexner & Associates LLC today at (312) 644-0444 for a free consultation and we can go over the details of your case in order to give you an honest assessment of what we may be able to do to help.

 How a Lawyer Can Help

-When you are facing charges for aggravated domestic battery, you need an attorney who will believe you and build a strong defense based on the facts you share with them.
+When you are facing charges for aggravated domestic battery, you need an attorney who will work with you and build a strong defense based on the facts you share with them.
 Each situation is completely unique, and no one should be subject to biases or stereotypes that can affect the outcome of their case.
 Sometimes the victim can exaggerate what happened or present false accusations.
-Unfortunately, men are often unfairly blamed for causing violent situations where a woman was injured, even if their actions were actually in self-defense.
+In some cases, men are unfairly blamed for causing violent situations where a woman was injured, even if their actions were actually in self-defense.

-Overall, it is rare to have aggravated domestic battery charges dismissed because the evidence is often so obvious.
-If we determine that pleading not guilty is unrealistic, our attorneys will explore other options, such as a plea agreement that could lessen your charges to a misdemeanor.
+Overall, it is rare for the State’s Attorney to dismiss aggravated domestic battery charges outright because the complaining witness is often strongly vested in the prosecution of the case and would strongly oppose such a move.
+Once we examine the case thoroughly, if you and our attorneys decide that a trial is not your best alternative, we can explore other options, such as a plea agreement that might reduce your charges to a misdemeanor.

 What Is Aggravated Domestic Battery?

 There are two components to aggravated domestic battery.
-First, there are certain criteria that define a personal relationship.
+First, the parties must have a “domestic” relationship, and there are certain criteria that define such a personal relationship.
 This can include current or former spouses, children, someone related by blood, someone who lives or previously lived together, and many other specific examples.
-Whether or not your case is considered domestic will have an impact on the potential penalties.
+Whether or not your relationship with the victim is considered domestic in nature will have a significant impact on the potential penalties involved.

-The other aspect is the severity of the injuries sustained by the victim.
+The other important aspect relates to the severity of the injuries sustained by the victim.
 If you have a history of domestic violence, subsequent offenses may count as aggravated domestic battery rather than regular domestic battery.
 If you do not have a previous criminal history, you could still be charged with aggravated domestic battery If the victim suffered:

 - Permanent disability